Auto-Mapping Enums

 Undeclared Enums

-Undeclared enums will use MyBatis’s defaultEnumTypeHandler
+Undeclared enums will be mapped using MyBatis’s defaultEnumTypeHandler

 , which defaults to EnumTypeHandler